96vksingh/dashboar_gke_actions/README.md

-#UI testing the google kubernets engine using github actions
+#UI testing the google kubernetes engine using github actions